derby-developers/api_doc/source/includes/instant_racing/_slot_play_games.md

 Field | Description
 ----- | -----------
-id | the id of the slot play game name | the name of the game paylines | a list of the paylines for the game multipliers | the multpliers given for a symbol and count of matching symbols
+id | the id of the slot play game position | the position of the slot game tile in the list unlocks_at_level | the level at which the slot game unlocks name | the name of the game paylines | a list of the paylines for the game multipliers | the multpliers given for a symbol and count of matching symbols